 - Tape may be used to secure chipboard before wrapping

-- The chipboard finish can come in Coated One Side White or Kraft
+- The chipboard finish can come coated on one side using White or Kraft.

 With a full finish, no chipboard is left exposed as the rigid box is wrapped entirely.